 Causes of Fatty Liver Disease in Cats

 Any type of disease or situation that may cause a cat to suddenly stop eating can cause fatty liver disease.
-Reasons why a cat may stop eating include a dislike in a new food, environmental stress, various diseases that cause inappetance, and more.
+Reasons why a cat may stop eating include a dislike in a new food, environmental stress, various diseases that cause loss of appetite, and more.
 When a cat stops eating, its body searches for fat sources from within and the liver attempts to process this fat for energy.
-In cats, especially those that are overweight, this fat can overwhelm the liver rendering it unable to do its job.
-Since the liver is such an important organ, if it is unable to function, death is unfortunately the result if aggressive treatment is not received.
+In cats, especially those that are overweight, this fat can overwhelm the liver rendering it unable to function properly.

 Diagnosing Fatty Liver Disease in Cats